MaxParisotto/openai-agents-rust/DESIGN.md

 ## 9. Testing Strategy

 - Unit tests for each module under `src/**/*.rs` using `#[cfg(test)]`.
-- Integration tests in `tests/` exercising the full CLI flow with a mock OpenAI server (e.g., `wiremock`).
+- Integration tests in `tests/` exercising the full CLI flow with a local vLLM OpenAI Compatible server

 ## 10. Build & Release